 - You can now use funds to pay for regularly scheduled federal debt payments.

-- The first payment is now automatically deferred to 24 months from the loan origination date (the original deferment period was 18 months).
+- The first payment is now automatically deferred to 30 months (this update came in March 2022).

 - Simplified affiliation requirements: You are considered an affiliate of any business you control or have at least 50 percent ownership in.

 - Expanded eligibility to businesses in industries most affected by the pandemic (industries listed using the North American Industry Classification System (NAICS) codes).

 Most of the changes went into effect on September 8, 2021, but applicants requesting more than $500,000 had to wait until October 8, 2021 for the SBA to begin approving.

 As a small business owner, you have access to more funds after this update and can also use those funds for debt payments.